 AEGCo and other AEP subsidiaries are no longer subject to U.S. federal examination for years before 2011.
 The IRS examination of years 2011, 2012 and 2013 started in April 2014.
 AEGCo and other AEP subsidiaries received a Revenue Agents Report in April 2016, completing the 2011 through 2013 audit cycle indicating an agreed upon audit.
+The 2011 through 2013 audit was submitted to the Congressional Joint Committee on Taxation for approval.
+AEGCo and other AEP subsidiaries were informed that the IRS expects the Joint Committee to refer the audit back to the IRS exam team for further consideration.
 Although the outcome of tax audits is uncertain, in management's opinion, adequate provisions for federal income taxes have been made for potential liabilities resulting from such matters.
 In addition, AEGCo accrues interest on these uncertain tax positions.
 Management is not aware of any issues for open tax years that upon final resolution are expected to materially impact net income.